 Teens’ increased impulsivity is why it’s vital to think about access to guns and medications.
 More than one in three households in the U.S. have guns, and medicine cabinets often contain stockpiles of unused medicines.
 In Washington state, 78 percent of firearm deaths are suicides.
 “If we could think about reducing lethal means around medications and guns, we would be doing something about suicide prevention.
 We have control over these things: Lock up guns and medicine,” Eastgard says.

 When parents are dealing with a depressed or anxious teen, it’s helpful to know that your role as their overall case manager and cheerleader matters.
 “It can feel overwhelming, but the biggest thing parents can do is really expect their child is going to get better and to help their child persist in treatment and ask for more if they are not.
-If kids can persist in treatment, kids do get better,” says Laura Richardson, M.D., MPH, an adolescent medicine specialist at Seattle Children’s.
+If kids can persist in treatment, kids do get better,” says Laura Richardson, M.D., MPH, chief of the division of adolescent medicine at Seattle Children's Hospital.

 Forefront, a suicide-prevention nonprofit, lists the following warning signs of suicide on its website.
 If you observe any of the following signs, call Lifeline at 1-800-273-TALK (8255).